Subscribie/subscribie/docs/content/en/docs/Tasks/embed-subscribie-into-your-website.md

 date: 2022-11-18
 weight: 5
 description: >
-  A guide to embed Subscribie into your website.
+  Want to add subscribie to your site?
+Follow this easy guide to embed Subscribie into your website.
 ---

 ## Steps to Embed Subscribie in a Website